Aldair502-fuck/suyu/README.md

 This project is completely free and open source, and anyone can contribute to help improve suyu.

-Most of the development happens on the Git.
-For development discussion, please join us in our [Chat](https://chat.suyu.dev) or contact a developer.
+Most of the development happens on Git.
+For development discussion, please join us in our [Chat](https://chat.suyu.dev) or [Subreddit](reddit.com/r/suyu/), you can also contact a developer.

 If you want to contribute, please take a look at the [Contributor's Guide](https://git.suyu.dev/suyu/suyu/wiki/Contributing) and [Developer Information](https://git.suyu.dev/suyu/suyu/wiki/Developer-Information).
 You can also contact any of the developers on the Chat to learn more about the current state of suyu.